 How to prevent fungus gnats in the first place

-To prevent fungus gnats in the first place, mind your plant P’s and Q’s.
+The best way to deal with fungus gnats is to prevent them in the first place, mind your plant P’s and Q’s.

-When purchasing plants, select healthy plants with vibrant colors.
-Avoid plants that are droopy or wilted.
+When purchasing plants at garden centers, it’s a good idea to select healthy plants with vibrant colors.
+Inspect the plant’s foliage and avoid plants that are droopy or wilted.
 Do not select ones that have brown spots on leaves or stems.
 Unhealthy plants attract pests such as fungus gnats.

 If you can visibly see plant roots before purchase, scan for tiny white fungus gnat larvae wriggling around the roots.
-If a plant already infested with fungus gnats is brought home, it’s only a matter of time before the infestation spreads to other plants.
+If a plant already infested with fungus gnats is brought home, it’s only a matter of time before the affected plant causes an infestation that spreads to other plants.

 Encourage conditions that are prohibitive to fungus gnats.
 Know your plants well and care attentively for their specific watering needs.
 Ensure potted plants have soil that drains properly and opt for pots with drainage holes over ones without.
-A 1-2” layer of sand over potting soil can also provide defense against fungus gnat larvae since it dries quickly and won’t have the tasty organic matter that fungus gnats love.
+A 1-2″ layer of sand over the top of the soil or potting mix can also provide defense against fungus gnat larvae since it dries quickly and won’t have the tasty organic matter that fungus gnats love.

 Avoid overwatering plants and err on the side of benign neglect where possible.
 When watering plants, use a towel to blot and soak up water in any saucers that catch water or water plants in a sink, wait until they are done draining, then move them back to their saucer.
 Excess water around the base of a plant is a neon sign advertising free-for-all buffet for fungus gnats.